NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 Police response

-During the process of information sharing and assessment it may become apparent that there are indicators that a crime has been committed.
-This should be taken into due consideration during all stages of assessment and interventions and the police will provide direction regarding professional intervention in order to avoid disrupting any possible criminal investigation/process.
+During the process of information sharing and assessment, it may become apparent that there are indicators that a crime has been committed.
+This should be taken into consideration during all stages of assessment and interventions, and the police will provide direction regarding professional intervention in order to avoid disrupting any possible criminal investigation/process.

 Emergency action

-Circumstances of the child can change at any point during the investigation, for example if parents or carers become aware of concerns they may escalate the abuse.
-Decisions about need for immediate action to safeguard the child/ren should be kept under constant review and appropriate legal advice sought where required.
+Circumstances of the child can change at any point during the investigation; for example, if parents or carers become aware of concerns, they may escalate the abuse.
+Decisions about the need for immediate action to safeguard the child/ren should be kept under constant review and appropriate legal advice sought where required.

 References